PhongSeow/PigMLang/README.md

 VB6 version of the source code and examples.

-#### Src\Core5.0
+#### Src\DotNet5.0

-.net Core 5.0 version of the source code and console program examples, compiler can run on Windows, Linux and MacOS platforms.
+.net 5.0 version of the source code and console program examples, compiler can run on Windows, Linux and MacOS platforms.

-#### Src\Core5.0Win
+#### Src\DotNet5.0Win

-.net core 5.0 version of the source code and windows forms program examples, compiler can only run on the windows platform.
+.net 5.0 version of the source code and windows forms program examples, compiler can only run on the windows platform.

 ## ***Language region information***
 |Name|LCID|EnglishName|ChineseName|NativeName|